Tafkas/fritzbox-munin/README.md

     env.locale en

-## Set a group for your fritz boxes
+## Set a group for your fritzboxes

 You can group the graphs of your fritzbox: